-Recommendation: On May 23, 2023, the City Council referred to the Budget and Finance Policy Committee to prioritize funding to the vehicle replacement fund to
+Recommendation: On May 23, 2023, the City Council referred to the Budget and Finance Policy Committee to prioritize funding to the vehicle replacement fund to make up the shortfall over time in order to stabilize the fund.

-Contact: Liam Garland, Public Works, (510) 981-6300
+Contact: Liam Garland, Public Works, (510) 981-6300 Action: 1 speaker.
+Item continued to a future meeting.